Mataram West Nusa Tenggara, Indonesia Travel Guide

 Several cooking classes in Lombok focus on Sasak cuisine, often offered in Senggigi or near traditional villages, but arrangeable from Mataram.

-Organized discover through food tours Mataram's local markets and street food scene, including tastings and a look into local ingredients.
+Organized discover through food tours Mataram's local markets and street food scene, including tastings and a peek into local ingredients.

-Visit rice fields or small local farms in surrounding areas to learn about agricultural practices.
+Visit rice fields or small local farms in the nearby areas to learn about agricultural practices.

 Explore local events for unique culinary experiences and demonstrations, often announced locally.